 The Swiss take punctuality seriously.
 Not only being on time is a way of respect to others, but also because time is gold.
 If you arrive late, you will hardly expect to be squeezed in as a next priority but instead, your appointment is canceled.
 What is even more surprising, if you’re availing a service (say, a visit to a hairdresser) and you totally missed it, you still had to pay for it, simply due to the lost time the other person had allotted for you.

 Every shop closes as early as 7PM and almost nothing is open on Sundays.
 For somebody like me who worked on a 9-to-5, there’s definitely less free time for shopping.
 While in the Philippines, we can shop after work as stores are open up to 9PM, and we still even have Sundays to do it so.
 It really took me some time to fully get used to this, so I’m pretty sure that the way I manage my time has never been this better since then.

-Trains, trams and buses arrive and leave on-the-dot.
-Public transport is very efficient, and the beauty of it is of course, I can expect to arrive to my destination on time – only if I keep myself on a certain schedule!
+Trains, trams, and buses arrive and leave on-the-dot.
+Public transport is very efficient, and the beauty of it is, of course, I can expect to arrive at my destination on time – only if I keep myself on a certain schedule!
 Unless you live in Zurich or Geneva, missing your ride means that you have to wait for 30 minutes, or even an hour, until the next one arrives.

 I have experienced the true consequences of being tardy in a few times in Switzerland, so let this be a friendly reminder.